GRIS-UdeM/ManuelGRIS/readme.md

 # Builds for the SpatGRIS manuals

 ## todo:
+- Figure out if we really want this (this pretty much destroys the formatting of the docx version)
-Figure out the exact dependencies for pandoc/latex
+- Figure out the exact dependencies for pandoc/latex
+- Move this to GRIS github and deploy pages

 ## how to use